 That last part is especially hard to keep in mind when we think we are communicating clearly.
 Or, when we think we are masking the truth we want to protect them from.
 What children receive and store is NOT always what we think we send their way.

-Both good and bad things kids are learning about work
+Good & bad things kids learn about work

 Children take in everything.
 Some good.
 Some bad.
 All the messages get stored inside.
 And get used to help formulate their views of the world — including the world of work.